vercte/forumoji/README.md

 Remember to add a comma after each new item in the list, but *don't* add one after the last new item. -->

 ## Scratch Forums
-Forumoji has a [topic on Discuss Scratch](https://scratch.mit.edu/discuss/topic/557083/); this is where most discussion about the project takes place.
+Forumoji has a [topic on the Scratch Forums](https://scratch.mit.edu/discuss/topic/557083/), where most discussion about the project takes place.

 If you have a question, would like to request an emoji, or just want to talk about the project, this is a good place to do it.